-It is highly recommended that the Delaware Real Estate Candidate Handbook be reviewed, with special attention given to the content outlines, before taking the examination.
+It is highly recommended that the Alaska Real Estate Candidate Handbook be reviewed, with special attention given to the content outlines, before taking the examination.

-Individuals who wish to obtain a real estate license must:
+Individuals who wish to obtain a real estate license in the state of Alaska must:

-1. Complete Pre-licensing Education.
+1. Complete prelicensing education.

-Before taking an examination, candidates must complete all pre-licensing education.
+Before taking an examination, candidates must complete all prelicensing education.
+(See page 2 for additional details.)

-- 2. Make a reservation and pay the examination fee.
-Make a reservation (online or by phone) with Pearson VUE for the examination.
-(See page 3.) - 3.
-Go to the test center.
+2. Make a reservation and pay the examination fee.

+Make a reservation (by phone or online) with Pearson VUE for the examination.
+(See page 3.)

+3. Go to the test center.